 Previous applications in Midwest Region

 DS’s inland fish species aquatic habitat modeling approach was developed for several Fish Habitat Partnerships (FHPs) in the Midwest region and was funded by the United States Fish and Wildlife Service (USFWS).
 These assessments utilized the existing National Hydrology Dataset (NHD) and the NHD Plus (Horizon Systems 2012) supplemental information on hydrology networks.
 Data included discrete catchment polygons that delineated the local drainage area for each specific stream segment.
-These catchments were utilized as our modeling unit, and predictor data was summarized within each distinct catchment.
-Response data was likewise summarized within catchments where available in order to create our predictive models, the results of which were also extrapolated to all catchments within the defined study areas.
-In total over 30 distinct models were created for the six FHPs within the Midwest, These model results were distributed as stand-alone geodatabases and within a desktop decision support tool which ran using desktop ArcGIS environment.
+These catchments were utilized as our modeling unit, and predictor data were summarized within each distinct catchment.
+Response data were likewise summarized within catchments where available in order to create our predictive models, the results of which were also extrapolated to all catchments within the defined study areas.
+In total over 30 distinct models were created for the six FHPs within the Midwest.
+These model results were distributed as stand-alone geodatabases and within a desktop decision support tool which ran using desktop ArcGIS environment.
 Currently the decision support tool is being developed as a web-based application to provide improved accessibility to partners and stakeholders.

 Review of previous brook trout assessments in Chesapeake Bay